0%

 Thanks to the tireless work of people across the world, we’ve seen rising awareness about the impact of aviation on the climate.
 We’ve also seen increasing outrage about the destruction that mass tourism brings to communities, something that is strongly connected to the growth of aviation.
 At the same time, flights, emissions and mass tourism are on the rise, as are fascist and climate-denying forces.
 We are losing the battles against climate breakdown, gentrification and expulsion in favor of a wealthy minority.

-Looking at this, we think it’s time to gather, pause, and think.
-It is time to connect different perspectives and movements, join forces and plan together what we will do in the next years.
-We want to prepare emotionally and strategically for the intensifying polycrisis we live in.
-And we want to gather inspiration and knowledge to fight and overcome it.
+Looking at this, we took time to gather, pause, and think.
+We used the conference to connect different perspectives and movements, join forces and plan together what we will do in the next years.
+We prepared emotionally and strategically for the intensifying polycrisis we live in.
+And we gathered inspiration and knowledge to fight and overcome it.

 Picture of participant in Degrowth Conference 2019 studying the programme